Oval Learning projects

 The resulting Hyde Parent Place project aims to create a self-sustaining peer support mechanism, act as a communication channel, and be a safe neutral route to seek and respond to ongoing feedback and needs analysis for local families.

-In the current cost of living crisis, our networks of parents and school staff have been uniquely placed to hear about and respond to needs of local families – concerns around finances, food, health, stressed relationships and anxiety about school work, loneliness or missed opportunities.
+In the current cost of living crisis, our networks of parents and school staff have been uniquely placed to hear about and respond to needs of local families.
+These include concerns around finances, food, health, stressed relationships and anxiety about school work, loneliness or missed opportunities.

 The lasting impact of the pandemic has been significant for many families and there is an identified need for more holistic support for parents and community-based peer engagement.
 COVID19 has increased inequalities and forced all service providers and advocates to acknowledge that while we have some insights, we do not reach every parent as effectively as we would like.